-The first four listed models are 100yr segments of the CCSM4 control where all the necessary files are in the stated directory.
-The latter three listed models are CMIP5 CCSM4 historical runs. /\/ syntax is used to span multiple directories.
+The first listed model is a CCSM4 control where all the necessary files are in the stated directory.
+The second is a CMIP5 CCSM4 historical run. // syntax is used to span multiple directories.

-namelist Example 2:

-The first three simulations listed are for CESM1 Large Ensemble members #21-23.
-Note that a partial file name is provided to distinguish each member's data from other data in the specified directory.
-The latter three simulations specified are GFDL CMIP5 historical simulations that are identified by using "{}" syntax where multiple directory names are needed.
+Two simulations are specified in Example 2.
+The first is CESM1 Large Ensemble member #21.
+Note that a partial file name is provided to distinguish the 21st member data from other data in the specified directory.
+The second simulation specified is a GFDL CMIP5 historical simulation that is identified by using "{ }" syntax where multiple directory names are needed.